 Your credit score is like a billboard sign for your financial health.
 It’s one of the first things mortgage lenders and bankers look into before considering anyone for a loan.
 Because some investments significantly cost a lot, you would need to build your credit if you are ever planning on investing in a home or a business in the future.

 You need to get your credit scores up because a higher credit score can also open the door to the lowest available interest rates when you borrow.
-There are many ways you can improve your credit score, like diligently paying your minimum balance or paying off credit card balances as soon as you’re able.
+There are many ways you can improve your credit score, like diligently paying your minimum balance or paying off your credit card balances as soon as you’re able.

-The key with credit scores is for lenders to see you are a diligent payor with a reliable source of income, making wise financial decisions.
+The key to credit scores is for lenders to see you are a diligent payor with a reliable source of income, making wise financial decisions.
 Creditworthiness is affected by your payment history, length of credit history, debts, loans, and types of credit an individual avails of.

 Thankfully, it is never a lost cause to have a good credit score early in life.
 You just need to make wise and strategic financial decisions to help you earn, save, spend, and invest well towards improving your credit score.